What should I do if I need help complying with AB 5?

-On January 1, 2020, Assembly Bill 5 (AB 5) will go into effect and may impact whether your workers are considered employees or independent contractors under California law.
+Assembly Bill 5 (AB 5) went into effect January 1, 2020 and may impact whether your workers are considered employees or independent contractors under California law.

 What is AB 5 and what does it do?